10 Tips to Help Family Members of Addicts Cope

 Connect with understanding peers.

 It’s not easy to live with and/or support someone who has an addiction.
 As research in the journal Drugs: Education, Prevention, and Policy points out, an addiction in a close relative can serve as a stressful life situation that persists for years, and that long-term dysfunction can make it hard for families to communicate clearly.
 There’s a block of mistrust between every member of a family touched by addiction.
+The good news is, there is help for families of addicts.

 People go to meetings like this for all sorts of personal reasons, but in a survey performed for an article in the Journal of Studies on Alcohol and Drugs, participants reported that they were drawn to meetings because they were hoping for help with: